FindoraNetwork/findora-sdk/Integration Guide.md

     ```

-- **6. Ok, I have a new asset, but it has no balance!
-How can I issue some amount of this asset?**
+- **6. Issue Asset (Note: after creating a new asset, it has no balance.
+You must first "issue" the asset)**

     ```jsx
     // Note: The SDK must be setup before you can proceed with the instructions below (i.e. see step #1)